hnykda/backup-restore-ha-timescaledb/README.md

     (1 row)
     ```

 3. If it is, you won!
+For a full test, e.g. including all data, roles, permissions etc. you would need to do more, but this basic check should be already pretty good evidence the backup is there.

 # FAQ and tips

 1. if the import fails, stop the containers, wipe the local `data` directory and start over
 2. `pgadmin` container in the `docker-compose.yaml` is optional, you can ignore it, it's there for analysis if you need to
-3. for some reason, the restore reports some errors such as `pg_restore: error: could not execute query: ERROR:  operation not supported on chunk tables`, and reported couple of errors.
+3. for some reason, the restore reports some errors such as `pg_restore: error: could not execute query: ERROR:  operation not supported on chunk tables`, and reported a couple of errors.
 I believe it's OK.
-However, it would be probably cleaner to follow the official [TimescaleDB guide](https://docs.timescale.com/migrate/latest/pg-dump-and-restore/pg-dump-restore-from-timescaledb/), with something like this (I haven't tested this):
+However, it would probably be cleaner to follow the official [TimescaleDB guide](https://docs.timescale.com/migrate/latest/pg-dump-and-restore/pg-dump-restore-from-timescaledb/), with something like this (I haven't tested this):

    ```
    # dumping data from the HA TimescaleDB instance